The East Lancashire Masonic Charity

 For Existing Beneficiaries: Renewal application forms are sent 3 months prior to the first anniversary of the last application to determine if continued assistance is needed.
 Grants are intended to last a minimum of one year.

-For Community Organizations: No specific restrictions on reapplication are published.
-Organizations can submit applications when the committee is meeting (at least quarterly).
+For Community Organisations: No specific restrictions on reapplication are published.
+Organisations can submit applications when the committee is meeting (at least quarterly).

 Application Success Factors